Home/Blog/Debt Buyer Lawsuits

 • How does SquareTwo Financial’s 2017 bankruptcy affect my CACH lawsuit?

-It creates a documented break in the chain of title.
-Any plaintiff prosecuting in CACH’s name must show admissible evidence of how authority to collect on your specific account passed through the Chapter 11 proceedings — bankruptcy court sale orders and account-level schedules.
-Most CACH complaints filed in Wisconsin do not attach this documentation, which can support a § 425.109(1)(h) defense.
+It can create a documented chain-of-title issue to review.
+A plaintiff prosecuting in CACH’s name may need evidence showing how authority to collect on your specific account passed through the Chapter 11 proceedings, including bankruptcy court sale orders or account-level schedules if they rely on those transfers.
+Missing documentation may support a § 425.109(1)(h) defense.

 • Is CACH LLC still actively filing new lawsuits, or is mine a renewed case?